 As my readers already know, credit utilization (how much of your credit line you spend) is a biggy when it comes to credit.
 If you have high balances your credit score will be low!
 High utilization will be anything above 9% of your credit line.
 (Example: If your credit line is $10,000 make sure your balance is below $900.)

 So the number one step you should take to improve your score should be to review your credit report.
-(You can order a free copy once a year by annualcreditreport.com or, I would recommend setting up a account by creditkarma.com, to receive updates every 7 days.)
+(You can order a free copy once a year by annualcreditreport.com or, I would recommend setting up an account by creditkarma.com, to receive updates every 7 days.)
 Check through your accounts and balances and make sure they are all below the 9% mark.
 If they are, then good.
 If not, then you found your problem.
 Pay it off and wait till it gets reported as paid.
-(Usually it gets reported by the closing date of your credit card.)
+(Usually, it gets reported by the closing date of your credit card.)
 At that time, your credit should shoot up.
 (I saw it happening by more than 100 points!!)